-Four mounting holes are provided as shown in Figure 1.
-Although the unit can withstand normal vibration levels and temperature excursions, it is a good practice to mount the unit in a location where these effects are minimized.
+Four mounting holes are provided on the ESSE-2 case as shown in Figure 1.
+Although the unit can withstand the normal vibration levels and temperature excursions encountered, it is a good practice to mount the unit in a location where these effects are minimized.
 The unit should be attached to the mounting plate with four 10-32 screws.